AMillsy/Content-Management-System-SQL/README.md

 # Content-Management-System-SQL

-Design a content management system using NodeJS, Inquirer and SQL
+Designing a content management system using NodeJS, Inquirer, and SQL

 ## Table of Content